The Outer Worlds 2: ‘A Noble History’ Quest Walkthrough – All Clue Locations & Quiz Answers

 Sweet Spot (Levels 8–15): Perfect timing.
 The Rocket Pistol becomes a legitimate endgame weapon if you invest in it, and the armor provides meaningful protection against increasingly dangerous enemies.

-Too Late (Levels 16+): Still worth doing for completionism, but you’ve probably found comparable or better gear by this point.
+Too Late (Levels 16+): Still worth doing for the XP and completionism, but you’ve probably found comparable or better gear by this point.
 The Rocket Pistol remains useful, but the armor gets outclassed.

 Difficulty consideration: On higher difficulties, grab this gear as soon as possible.
 The defensive boost from the Trooper armor can mean the difference between surviving encounters and constant save-scumming.